Wentworth Resources Plc: Operational and Commercial Update.

 Corporate Presentation

-In addition, the Company has published a corporate presentation 'Tanzanian Onshore Gas: Poised for Growth in a Demand Led Landscape' to be presented today at the APPEX conference in London, available at the Company's website www.wentplc.com.
+In addition, the Company has published a corporate presentation "Tanzanian Onshore Gas: Poised for Growth in a Demand Led Landscape" to be presented today at the APPEX conference in London, available at the Company's website www.wentplc.com (http://www.wentplc.com/).

 -Ends-